Pearl S. Buck House: Overview

+The house underwent restoration from 2007 to 2013.

-Museum and Tours
+Museum and tours

 The Pearl Buck house is open to the public for daily tours seven days a week.
 Pearl S. Buck International currently offers two house tours to visitors: Pearl S. Buck: Taking Action, which focuses on Ms. Buck's activism and human rights advocacy, and the more traditional biographical and historic Pearl S. Buck: Life and Legacy Tour.
 In May 2020, Pearl S. Buck International's project of developing and implementing the Taking Action tour was named a 2020 recipient of the Award of Excellence by the American Association for State and Local History (AASLH).

 Accreditation

 In October 2021, the Accreditation Commission of the American Alliance of Museums (AAM), the only organization representing the entire scope of the museum community, awarded the Pearl S. Buck House accreditation.
 Of the nation's estimated 33,000 museums, 1,095 are currently accredited.

-National Historic Landmark Designation
+National Historic Landmark designation

 The Pearl S. Buck House was designated a National Historic Landmark in 1980 and opened as a museum the same year.
-Of 90,000 places listed on the country's National Register of Historic Places, approximately 2,500 are recognized as National Historic Landmarks.
 As of 2018, there were only 300 National Historic Landmarks dedicated to upholding the legacy of a woman.
 Of that number, the Pearl S. Buck House is one of only 10 with an intact collection.

 Approximately 17,000 people visit each year.
 It sits on over 67 acres of lawns, gardens and ponds.